CSCfi/allas-cli-utils/help/allas-dir-to-bucket.md

 command line options.

-The files will be uploaded to the defined bucket and the object names will include the source direcrtory name.
+The files will be uploaded to the defined bucket and the object names will include the source directory name.
 For example if we have a directory "data1" containing files sample_1.dat and sample_2.dat, then command:

   allas-dir-to-bucket data1  p20001234_backup